 Elected officials and policymakers in your community are there to serve you.
 It’s their job.
 But they need to hear from their constituents and those being directly affected by their decisions.
 That means you.

-By engaging with policymakers or candidates who make decisions on issues you care about, you can directly participate in our democracy and ensure that your voice is heard.
+By engaging with policymakers who make decisions on issues you care about, you can directly participate in our democracy and ensure that your voice is heard.

-To complete this activity, you must correspond with an elected official, policymaker, or candidate.
+To complete this activity, you must correspond with an elected official, policymaker, or other decision maker.
 Just remember that Science Rising is nonpartisan — any events or actions associated with this activity cannot endorse or support specific candidates for office (for more, see our FAQ).